Author: Shelagh Donnelly

 Clients and colleagues pick up on negativity before you even realize you’re emanating it.
 If you’re negative, you’re doing yourself – and your reputation – more harm than good by staying put.
 Ask yourself whether it’s time for a job change or an attitude adjustment.

-Shelagh Donnelly is the founder and publisher of Exceptional EA (http://exceptionalea.com/home/), an online resource for administrative professionals that’s read in more than 130 countries.
+Shelagh Donnelly is the founder and publisher of Exceptional EA (http://exceptionalea.com/home/), an online resource for administrative professionals that are read in more than 130 countries.

 She knows how to build and enjoy an administrative career, and understands the importance of choosing roles and levels of responsibility that align with various stages of your personal life.
 Shelagh also understands the C-Suite, and how to work effectively with its inhabitants.
 In a series of roles within three organizations over two decades, she’s worked with three Board Chairs and been a direct report to four CEOs, one COO, a Treasurer and a couple of Vice Presidents.